ChiChuRita/kicka/README.md

-## Welcome to Kicka: The Table Football Matchmaking Web Application
+## Welcome to Kicka: The Table Football Matchmaking Platform

 Kicka is a matchmaking web application designed to rank the best table football players.
 Whether you're a seasoned player or just starting out, Kicka provides a platform for competitive matches and accurate skill assessment.